littensy/reflex/README.md

 producer.applyMiddleware(broadcaster.middleware);
 ```

-#### 📡 Receiving actions from the server
+#### 📡 Receive server dispatches on the client

-You're not done yet!
 You also need to set up the client to receive actions from the server.
-This is done with the `createBroadcastReceiver()` function, which returns a `dispatch()` method and a middleware.
-The dispatch function takes the actions that were sent from the server through your remote, and calls their dispatchers on the enhanced producer.
+This is done with the `createBroadcastReceiver()` function, which returns a receiver with a `dispatch()` method and a middleware.
+The dispatch method runs the actions that were sent by the server.

-The `requestState()` function is called when the middleware is applied, and should retrieve the initial state from `playerRequestedState()` on the server.
-The result gets merged with the current state, so you can use your producer even before the server state gets synced.
+The `requestState()` function is called when the middleware is applied, and should retrieve the initial state from the server broadcaster.
+The result gets merged with the current state, so it's safe to use your producer
+before the server state is loaded.

 ```ts
 const receiver = createBroadcastReceiver({